kilymax/kropp-fitness/README.md

 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->

-You can also open an already running application using [Vercel](https://kropp-fitness-chi.vercel.app/)
+You can also open an already running application using Vercel – [Kropp Fitness](https://kropp-fitness-chi.vercel.app/)
 <!-- <p align="right">(<a href="#readme-top">back to top</a>)</p> -->